Do you want to understand how each of the different sports betting odds formats work?

 Final Words of Advice

-If you have a choice of format, I highly recommend that you get used to using decimal “European” odds — it’s the easiest to work with and, in my opinion, is the most intuitive.
-Unlike many of the other odds formats listed in this article, decimal odds have no layers to decrypt.
-Quite simply: the higher the number, the least likely it is to win.
+If you have a choice of any odds format, I recommend using decimal “European” odds due to their simplicity and intuitiveness.
+Unlike some other formats, decimal odds have no layers to decrypt.
+The higher the number, the less likely the event is to happen, and the bigger the potential payout will be.

-There is one other format that you might wish to learn about: Spread Betting odds.
-This works much differently to the fixed odds formats shown above, so I’ve published a separate article about it.
-Check out: Spread Betting Odds Explained.
+There is one other odds format that you might wish to learn about: Spread Betting odds.
+The payouts work much differently to the fixed odds formats shown above, so I’ve published a separate article about it here: Spread Betting Odds Explained.